As a pet owner, it is your responsibility to take care of the health of your pet.

 According to Science Direct, the area where an abscess occurs on a rabbit can usually help the owner determine what the underlying issue is.

-There can be two reasons why an abscess can appear on the face or chin of a rabbit.
+There can be two reasons why an abscess can appear on the face, eyes, nose or body of a rabbit.

-- If an abscess occurs on the rabbits face, then the obvious conclusion could be that it is related to dental issues.
+- If an abscess occurs on the rabbits face, then the obvious conclusion could be that it is related to dental, eye or nose issues.

-- If an abscess occurs on another area of the face, then maybe a bite or a scratch got infected.
+- If an abscess occurs on another area of the face or body then maybe the cause could be an infected bite or a scratch.